 Other distances from Las Vegas Strip Casinos to the Welcome to Las Vegas Sign:

-(These are distances when walking on the Strip sidewalk to the sign, and do not factor in taking one of the free casino trams available, such as the tram from Aria to Monte Carlo or the tram from Excalibur to Mandalay Bay, both of which would reduce the walking distance significantly.)
+(These are distances when walking on the Strip sidewalk to the sign, and do not factor in taking one of the free casino trams available, such as the tram from Aria to Park MGM or the tram from Excalibur to Mandalay Bay, both of which would reduce the walking distance significantly.)

 Bellagio: 2.2 miles.